tpoisot/tpoisot.github.io/_posts/2011-11-19-get-your-lab-on-twitter.markdown

 talk directly about your work.
 This will require a short time of adaptation, as the general tone of a blog post is not one of a paper (unless I'm wrong either in the way I write papers or blog posts!), and the degree of precision differs.
-But once this is done, you may even find the exercice enjoyable!
+But once this is done, you may even find the exercise enjoyable!

-## Help your ideas invade
+# Help your ideas invade

 Probably the best advice I received about what science is about comes from one of my collaborators, who interrupted our burger-seeking walk to tell me that